Markov Gap and Bound Entanglement in Haar Random State: Introduction

-In perspective of AdS/CFT, we show that the state with zero Markov gap violates the monogamy of mutual information except for $g = 0$, which supports the conjecture $S_R = 2E_p$, and the tripartite entanglement with zero Markov gap perturbatively supports the bulk entanglement entropy.
-In contrast, the states with weakly non-zero Markov gap support the non-perturbative effects, which smooth out the discontinuous phase transition of entanglement wedge in perturbative orders~\cite{akers2022reflected}.
-It implies that the bound entanglement emerges from the non-perturbative effects.
-Note that entanglement distillation is related to quantum error correction~\cite{Dur2007aa,RevModPhys.81.865}, which interprets holography with entanglement wedge reconstruction~\cite{almheiri2015bulk,almheiri2018holographic,PhysRevX.9.031011,hayden2019learning}.
-Our results may inspire the further interpretation of Markov gap in entanglement distillation.
+In Sec.~\ref{sec: holography}, we interpret our results from the perspective of holographic duality.
+We show that unless $g = 0$, states with a vanishing Markov gap violates the monogamy of mutual information, a condition required for the geometric contribution of holographic entanglement entropy~\cite{PhysRevD.87.046003}.
+This supports the conjecture $S_R = 2E_p$, and indicates that the tripartite entanglement with a vanishing Markov gap perturbatively contributes to bulk corrections.
+In contrast, a strongly nonzero Markov gap corresponds to geometric contributions, while a weakly nonzero Markov gap corresponds to non-perturbative effects, where the PPT bound entanglement typically emerges.
+We hope that these results will stimulate further investigation into the role of the Markov gap in understanding entanglement distillation.